ZhuoQiuMcgill/stanza-ROM/data/benchmark/Basic Sentences.md

 ### Sentence 18:

 * **Input**
-    - Design a vacation house that can fly easily from one location to another
+    - Design a vacation house that can fly easily from one location to another.
 * **Output**
     - Design → house: Predicate (verb/preposition - object)
     - A → house: Constraint